hyperjeff/EctoDvorak/README.md

 * **OPTION ⌥**

 This is pretty odd still.
-The numbers being here does feel pretty good.
-Probably too odd to keep /* where it is.
+The numbers being here does feel pretty good, though I realize it seems pretty redundant if you use a keypad.
 I like the idea of lining up division to multiplication, and similar for the assignment variations, left to right like that.
+All slash characters are just in trial spots.
+Putting / here is easy to type, but still feels like maybe it should be on the normal state selection, but not sure where.
 Still very experimental here overall.

 ![Option state](screenshots/alt.png)